 6. Finger Monkey Characteristics

-- Pygmy marmoset is one of the tiniest primates in the world, which is indigenous to the rainforests of South America.
+- The pygmy marmoset is one of the tiniest primates in the world, which is indigenous to the rainforests of South America.

 - They eat gums and plant sap as a major diet due to which they have special upper teeth (incisors) for making holes in woody plants.

-- They possess sexual dimorphism and female individuals are slightly larger in size than males.
+- They possess sexual dimorphism and female individuals are slightly larger than males.

-- Unlike other animals, the male and female pygmy marmoset mates stay together after the birth of offsprings and share the responsibility of the infants’ care.
+- Unlike other animals, the male and female pygmy marmoset mates stay together after the birth of offspring and share the responsibility of the infants’ care.

-- An adult pygmy marmoset has a total body length (head + body) from 12 to 15 cm with the body weight of approximately 100 grams.
+- An adult pygmy marmoset has a total body length (head + body) from 12 to 15 cm with a bodyweight of approximately 100 grams.